[Ideogram]

 Bridging Innovation and Industry

-At the front of the pack is London-based Modern Synthesis, who are one of the first startups to introduce a biomaterial—the same nanocellulose championed by Lee—into a consumer product you can get your hands on now: The "Bou Bag" from high-end designer Ganni, made of natural textiles such as hemp woven with nanocellulose to produce a leather-like material.
-The nanocellulose reinforces the natural fibers in the same manner as rebar is used to reinforce concrete, and though the material is highly durable, they hope to release a pure nanocellulose version next year.
+At the front of the pack is London-based Modern Synthesis, who are one of the first startups to introduce a biomaterial—the same nanocellulose championed by Lee—into a consumer product: The "Bou Bag" from high-end designer Ganni, made of a natural textile scaffold combined with nanocellulose to produce a leather-like material.
+The nanocellulose reinforces the natural fibers in the same manner as rebar is used to reinforce concrete, and though the material is highly durable, they hope to release a 100% cellulosic version next year.

 Crafted from nanocellulose and hemp, the Bou Bag by Ganni and Modern Synthesis brings biomaterials into high fashion, offering a glimpse into a future where luxury and sustainability coalesce.
 This innovative design is part of a growing movement to reduce fashion’s environmental footprint with durable, lab-grown textiles [PRNewswire].